-Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 Worldwide, one-third of people who develop sepsis die.
-Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, and organ dysfunction (don’t work properly) and/or amputations.
+Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (don’t work properly) and/or amputations.

 Sepsis may also occur as a complication of the surgery in general (Sepsis and Surgery).

 Appendicitis symptoms are not always obvious at first and the inflammation may have been developing for up to 48 hours before they are noticed.
 Because of this, it is important to seek medical help when the symptoms do appear.
 While everyone is different, the usual signs and symptoms of appendicitis include:

 - Dull, achy pain beginning around the belly button (navel), turning to sharp pain in the lower right portion of the abdomen

 - Low fever

 - Rebound tenderness: tenderness when pressure applied to the lower right abdomen is released